On each Shinkansen line there are express, semi express and local trains. They all bear a different name. For example, the one linking Tokyo to Osaka

 (It's the fastest train, but keep in mind that the Japan Rail Pass does not give access to it

 ).
 On the same line, the Hikari

 stops at 1 to 4 train stations more than the Nozomi and is available for Japan Rail Pass holders

 , as is the Kodama which stops at all train stations.

-It is a similar idea on the Shinkansen line that goes North to Aomori.
+It is a similar idea on the Shinkansen line that goes North to Shin-Hakodate.
+The Hayabusa

-leaves from Tokyo and only serves the following train stations : Omiya, Sendaï, Morioka, Hachinohe (only certain trains), and Shin-Aomori.
+leaves from Tokyo and only serves the following train stations : Omiya, Sendaï, Morioka, Shin-Aomori and Shin Hakodate.
+The Yamabiko